danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/EventHandler/Channel/ChannelParticipant.md

 > Author: Daniil Gentili <daniil@daniil.it>

-A participant has left, joined, was banned or admined in a [channel or supergroup](https://core.telegram.org/api/channel).
+A participant has left, joined, was banned or admin'd in a [channel or supergroup](https://core.telegram.org/api/channel).